alicegherbison/es6/README.md

 Repo for Wes Bos' [ES6 for Everyone](https://es6.io) course.

-Files are only ones for exercises, not full course material.
+Files are only for exercises and follow-along tutorials as needed, not full course material.